ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 <% end %>
 ```

-So the post is all defined on one page but when rendered, is paged.
+So the post is all defined on one file but when rendered, is paged.
 Running locally, if you try it out, you'll see the page number in the URL.
-When you navigate tot he first page it's a normal URL:
+When you navigate to the first page it's a normal URL:
 http://localhost:9778/posts/looking-glass-house but once you click on a link to the next page you get a number in the URL: http://localhost:9778/posts/looking-glass-house/2

 Besides CoffeeScript templates, you can use Markdown.
 You can also just stick html tags in your post it seems but markdown is a nice way to create content.
 If you're not used to markdown you could try this site out http://markdowntutorial.com/.
 There's more on markdown [here](https://daringfireball.net/projects/markdown/).